kassandragillmore91/BloomTechShopping/project_documents/design_document.md

 ## 6.2.
 Create Account Endpoint

 * Accepts `POST` requests to `/accounts`
-* Accepts data to create a new account with a provided userId, name, and email.
+* Accepts data to create a new account with a provided username, password, and email.
 Returns the new account.
-* We will validate the provided userId for the new account does not contain any invalid characters: `" ' \`
-  * If the userId contains any of the invalid characters, will throw `InvalidCharacterException`.

 ## 6.3 Update Account Endpoint

-* Accepts `PUT` requests to `/accounts/:userId`
+* Accepts `PUT` requests to `/accounts`
-* Accepts data to update an account including the user ID, and an updated name or email.
+* Accepts data to update an account including the password or email.
 Returns updated account.
   * If user ID is not found, will throw a `UserNotFoundException`.

 ## 6.4 Get Account Info Endpoint

-* Accepts `GET` requests to `accounts/:userId`
+* Accepts `GET` requests to `accounts/`
 * Accepts a user ID and returns corresponding AccountModel.
   * If user ID is not found, will throw a `UserNotFoundException`